ikarth/ViaAppiaNovel/output.markdown

 ## Technical Notes

-The book generator is a Python program that outputs a Markdown text file designed to be converted into PDF form via Pandoc.
+The book generator that produced this novel is a Python program that outputs a Markdown text file designed to be converted into PDF form via Pandoc.
+The source code for the NaNoGenMo version can be found at https://github.com/ikarth/ViaAppiaNovel in a git repository.

 ~~~